Richard Herring: Lee and Herring

 Between 1992 and 2000, Richard was half of the stand-up comedy double act with Stewart Lee.
-Their television work included Fist of Fun and This Morning With Richard Not Judy, and they had been collaborating on stage and radio projects since the 1980s.
+Their television work included Fist of Fun, Festival of Fun, and This Morning With Richard Not Judy, and they had been collaborating on stage and radio projects since the 1980s.

 Lee and Herring wrote material for Chris Morris and Armando Iannucci's On the Hour in 1991 and the duo contributed to the creation of the character that was to be Alan Partridge.
 In 1992 and 1993, they wrote and performed Lionel Nimrod's Inexplicable World for Radio 4.
 For Radio 1, they wrote and performed one series of Fist of Fun in 1993, remaking it for television in 1995 and 1996.
 They hosted a series on Radio 1 in 1994 and 1995, called Lee and Herring.
-A final television partnership with Lee, This Morning With Richard Not Judy, ran for 18 episodes over two series was eventually cancelled "as a result of BBC management reshuffles".
+A final television partnership with Lee, This Morning With Richard Not Judy, ran for 18 episodes over two series until being cancelled "as a result of BBC management reshuffles".

 Solo work

-Herring has written and performed in thirteen one-person shows, eleven of them consecutively.
+Herring has written and performed in fourteen one-person shows, eleven of them in consecutive years.
 A Herring show typically starts with a run at the Edinburgh Festival Fringe, continues with an extensive UK tour and ends with a recorded performance for DVD.

-For radio, Herring co-wrote and presented the history based sketch show That Was Then, This Is Now.
-For television he wrote Al Murray's sitcom Time Gentlemen Please.
+For radio, Herring co-wrote and presented the history-based sketch show That Was Then, This Is Now.
+For television, he co-wrote Al Murray's sitcom Time Gentlemen Please.
 He also contributed to the third series of Little Britain as script editor.

 In 2005, he presented a chat show called Heads Up with Richard Herring on the Pokerzone channel, in which he interviewed professional poker players and celebrities about their careers and their love of the game.
 There were 10 episodes in total.

 In February 2007, filming began on Herring's comedy drama You Can Choose Your Friends.
 As well as writing the script, he also acted alongside Gordon Kennedy, Claire Skinner, Rebecca Front, Sarah-Jane Potts, Robert Daws, Anton Rodgers and Julia McKenzie.
 The show was broadcast on ITV on 7 June 2007.

 In January 2008 he began the Collings and Herrin (sic) podcast with Andrew Collins.
-They celebrated their two-year anniversary with a live "100th" podcast (it was actually the 105th recording) at the Leicester Square Theatre.
+They celebrated their second anniversary with a live "100th" podcast (it was actually the 105th recording) at the Leicester Square Theatre.
 On 30 January 2010 the pair began a tenure of sitting in for Adam and Joe on BBC Radio 6 Music on Saturdays mornings, a slot they occupied for more than a year.